 Inlays and onlays in San Clemente, Orange County

 If you’re interested in receiving inlays or onlays to restore your teeth then give us a call today.
 We are conveniently located in downtown San Clemente, Orange County.
 You can reach us at (949)481-2540 or book your appointment online today.
 Our dentist, Dr. Jazayeri, will help you decided if an inlay or onlay is a good treatment option for you.
 We offer customized ceramic and porcelain inlays and onlays to help meet your functional and aesthetic needs.
 Don’t wait until your damaged tooth develops an infection or turns into a toothache!
 Give us a call to schedule your appointment at our San Clemente office today.
-If you’d like to learn more about different treatment options related to inlays and onlays, click on the following links:

 A pus pocket containing harmful bacteria that forms around infected teeth.
 Teeth with abscess are considered infected and they either need root canal treatment or must be extracted.